Analysis¶

 Patterns¶

-- Patterns are the distinctive formations created by the movements of security prices on a chart and are the foundation of technical analysis.
-There are new designated functions and classes for detecting patterns of any complexity in any time series data.
-The concept is simple: fit a pattern to match the scale and period of the selected data window, and compute their element-wise distance to each other to derive a single similarity score.
-You can then tweak the threshold for this score above which a data window should be marked as "matched".
-Thanks to Numba, this operation can be done hundreds of thousands of times per second!
+- Patterns are distinctive formations created by price movements on a chart and are central to technical analysis.
+There are now new dedicated functions and classes for detecting patterns of any complexity in any type of time series data.
+The idea is simple: fit a pattern to align with the scale and period of your selected data window, then compute the element-wise distance between them to get a single similarity score.
+You can adjust the threshold for this score to decide above which value a data window should be marked as "matched."
+Thanks to Numba, this operation can be performed hundreds of thousands of times per second!

 Tutorial